SameOldSamOld/CyTOFAuroraComparison/README.md

 ## Code to calculate and plot F-scores

+F-scores from the FlowSOM package were used to assess the effect of increasing the number of clusters used in each Self Organising Map generation.

+To run this code you will need the raw dataset included in /data/.
+Follow these steps to run this code in R

 1) Download this GitHub repository

 2) Unzip the folder and open *FlowSOM-Fscore.R* in RStudio

 3) Click Source or ⌘:arrow_up:S

-The algorithm will calculate 46 Self Organising Maps and can take at least 10 minutes to run.
+The algorithm will calculate 48 Self Organising Maps and can take at least 10 minutes to run.